 Made for: Entrepreneurs who are scaling their business and running into growing pains, especially when it comes to building a team.

-The Harvard Business Review’s IdeaCast features weekly discussions about business management, often through interviews with industry experts.
+The Harvard Business Review’s Ideacast is a podcast featuring weekly discussions about business management, often through interviews with industry experts.

 It’s not much of a surprise that it has exceptional advice on everything from networking to business management.
 This podcast shines most, perhaps, when talking about managing a team of employees and contractors.
 If you’re planning on growing your team to scale your business (or if you’ve already done so), these episodes are a must-listen.

-In order to make the information being shared more valuable and easier to grasp, the host often frames advice firmly around real-life case studies we all could learn from.
+In order to make the information they’re sharing more valuable and easier to grasp, they often frame the advice firmly around real-life case studies that we could all learn from.

 Noteworthy episode: How Some Companies Beat the Competition...for Centuries

 5. The $100 MBA Show

 Hosted by: Omar Zenhom

 Made for: Entrepreneurs who want to learn more about the actual process of running an efficient business, not just growing one.